-Want to know if you qualify for a low down payment for your next home?
+Do you qualify for a low down payment on your next mortgage?

 The Pro’s and Con’s

 For some home buyers, the decision of how much money to use as a down payment can be very confusing and hard.

 The summary below reviews four issues that all home buyers and investors should consider about down payment:

 - Benefits of lower down payments

 The information provided below is for the purpose of provoking thought and careful consideration about different financing programs available.
 It is not meant to steer you toward one particular program.
 It is merely an exposition of the options to consider when purchasing a home or investment property.

 Though the disadvantages of low down payments seem serious, there are also advantages.
 Take time to weigh the two and assess which is the best for you.